Asphalt Shingle Roofs in New Jersey

-- Because we've earned the esteemed Owens Corning Platinum Preferred Contractor, both shingles and workmanship come with a lifetime warranty.
+- Because we've earned the esteemed Owens Corning Platinum Preferred Contractor, both shingles and workmanship come with a 50-year warranty.

 - Most roof replacements are completed in just two or three days, from tearing off the old roof to cleaning up and doing the final walk-through.